eugene-novikov-au/tool-manager-fork/README.md

 # Tool Manager (tm)

 **Tool Manager (tm)** is a lightweight framework for managing collections of Bash shell tools and plugins.
 Think of it as a *package manager for your shell scripts*: it installs, updates, and isolates command-line tools so you can focus on using them—not setting them up.

+It is not limited to running just bash scripts, the goal is to provide script support for as many different languages as possible (typscript, java, kotlin, c#, js, go, perl...).
+The tool-manager would provide as much of the environment, isolation, dependency management as possible, in an easy way, so your focus can be on just writing scripts.

 ---

 ## Why Use Tool Manager?
 Developers often accumulate many shell scripts or small CLI tools over time.

+We basically got bored trying to remember where our scripts were, managing dependencies, having to choose a particular language, configuration, hooking in to our bashrc, deciding how to back them up, share them etc. The focus shoud be on what we want the scripts to do, not the fluffing around.
+We also wanted to be able to choose the language best suited for the problem at hand, and be able to change our mind later.
+Also, as time went on, our small bash script started to grow, and we wanted a way to cater for that growth.

 Tool Manager helps by addressing several common pain points:

 - **Centralized Installation**
-  Instead of manually cloning repositories or copying scripts, you can install new tools with a single command.
+  Instead of manually cloning repositories or copying scripts, then dumping them somewhere randomly, you can instead install new tools with a single command.
-  For example, running `tm-plugin-install <vendor>/<tool-name>` will fetch and set up a tool plugin for you.
+  For example, running `tm-plugin-install <vendor>/<tool-name>` will fetch and set up a tool plugin for you, in a consistent location.
   This saves time and ensures a consistent install process for any machine.